ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 ![ASX 200 chart](/content/images/2019/01/ASX200 - 1 year - potential short trades.png)
 Image source: Yahoo Finance.

 In that chart I've highlighted the [long](https://en.wikipedia.org/wiki/Long_(finance)) and [short](https://en.wikipedia.org/wiki/Short_(finance)) trades.
 Long trades in blue and short trades in purple.
-I did this just to indicate the kinds of trades we could get from this instrument.
+I annotated this chart to indicate the kinds of trades we could get from this instrument.
 We'd like to have a strategy that can buy and sell at the right times to make a profit.

 In this post though we are only focusing on the long trades.
 You might think of that as just normal buying and selling and making a profit when the market is trending up.
-Short selling allows us to make profit also in a downtrending market, but it is more difficult and more risky and I will save it for a another post, to keep things simple the example strategy for this post will be trading *long only*.
+Short selling allows us to also make profit in a downtrending market, but it is more difficult and more risky and I will save it for a another post, to keep things simple the example strategy for this post will be trading *long only*.

 > To keep things simple for this demonstration our trading strategy will be trading long only (no short selling).

 So what does our data look like?
-You can actually store your data however you want.
+There's any number of ways you might store your data.
 You might have it spread out through a bunch of different files or structured in a database for efficient access.
 For the purposes of this post we'll have our data stored in a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values).
 CSV is a simple and common data format.

 You can see below what our example data looks like.
 This is a CSV data file containing daily prices for STW for a period of three years:

 ![STW data file](/content/images/2019/01/STW data.png)

-You can also find the [example data file](https://raw.githubusercontent.com/Grademark/grademark-first-example/master/data/STW.csv) online in [the GitHub repo that accompanies this post](https://github.com/Grademark/grademark-first-example).
+You can find the [example data file](https://raw.githubusercontent.com/Grademark/grademark-first-example/master/data/STW.csv) online in [the GitHub repo that accompanies this post](https://github.com/Grademark/grademark-first-example).

 Now that we have some data to use for our backtesting, let's devise a simple trading strategy.